Black PS5 finally becomes a reality as faceplates go on sale, but not from Sony

 So can we expect the same fate for dbrand's 'Darkplates'?
 The company is bullish, with the website for the plates featuring the slogan "PS5 Darkplates.
 Go ahead, sue us."

-Whether this distinction between its own plates and Sony's is enough remains to be seen, and those who have already pre-ordered their Darkplates will be hoping Sony lets this one slide.
+Whether this distinction between its own plates and Sony's is enough to keep the lawyers at bay remains to be seen, and those who have already pre-ordered their Darkplates will be hoping Sony lets this one slide.

 It's not just faceplates though